Olaf weakens after hitting Mexico's Los Cabos as Cat 2 storm

 The storm came ashore near San Jose del Cabo late Thursday as a Category 2 hurricane with winds of 100 mph (155 kph), according to the U.S. National Hurricane Center.

-But winds had dropped to 50 mph (85 kph) by midday Friday, when it was centered about 20 miles (35 kilometers) south-southeast of Cabo San Lazaro.
+But winds had dropped to 40 mph (65 kph) by Friday evening, when it was centered about 45 miles (65 kilometers) west-southwest of Cabo San Lazaro.

 At least 700 local residents spent the night in shelters while while an estimated 20,000 foreign tourists hunkered down in their hotels.